BCJ 563 Criminal Justice Policy

 3 Semester Units

-Criminal justice policy is investigated and applied directly to crime and criminal justice.
-For this, the course examines each of the various actors in the public policy process at the federal, state and local level.
-By the end of the course, students will be able to evaluate the justification, logic and evidence for specific crime policies as well as analyze the factors that influence policymaking, including the development of programs and policies.
+Criminal Justice Policy addresses crime control and/or prevention and the policies that arise from the need to address crime and deliver justice.
+The course examines each of the various actors in the public policy process at the federal, state and local level.
+By the end of the course, students will be able to comprehend the justification, logic, and evidence for specific crime policies, as well as analyze the factors that influence policymaking.

 Upon successful completion of this course, students will be able to: